Continuing Education Activity

-Atorvastatin may also increase drug exposure of norethindrone and ethinyl estradiol.
+Atorvastatin may also increase drug concentrations of norethindrone and ethinyl estradiol.

 Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness, with elevated creatine phosphokinase greater than ten times the upper limit of normal.
 Rhabdomyolysis has been reported in patients using atorvastatin.
 Patients with impaired renal function may be at increased risk of developing rhabdomyolysis.
 Using atorvastatin in combination with other medications that increase atorvastatin plasma concentrations increases the risk for myopathies and rhabdomyolysis.
 Management of statin-induced myopathies includes temporarily holding therapy, switching to an alternative statin, or reducing the dose.